Ścinawa: History

 Ścinawa was first documented as a possession of the newly established Trzebnica Abbey in a deed issued by Pope Innocent III, which dates back to 1202, when it was part of fragmented Poland.
 Town privileges were first granted between 1248 and 1259 by Konrad I, Duke of Głogów.
 The town church of St John's was first constructed in 1209.

 After the partition of the Duchy of Głogów by Konrad's sons in 1273, Ścinawa became the capital of a duchy in its own right under the rule of Konrad II the Hunchback.
 It was again united with the Duchy of Głogów under Duke Henry III in 1290.
-His son Jan, sole ruler at Ścinawa from 1317, paid homage to King John the Blind in 1329, after which his duchy became a fiefdom of Bohemia.
-Though the Polish king Casimir III the Great had renounced his claims to Silesia with the 1335 Treaty of Trentschin, he campaigned Silesia and in 1343 laid fire to Ścinawa until in 1348 the conflict was finally settled by the Treaty of Namslau.
+His son John, sole ruler at Ścinawa from 1317, titled himself the "heir of the Kingdom of Poland".
+He paid homage to King John the Blind in 1329, after which his duchy became a fiefdom of Bohemia.
+Though the Polish king Casimir III the Great had renounced his claims to Silesia with the 1335 Treaty of Trencin, he campaigned Silesia and in 1343 laid fire to Ścinawa until in 1348 the conflict was finally settled by the Treaty of Namysłów.
 In 1358 Jan sold half of the Ścinawa to his cousin Duke Bolko II the Small of Świdnica, the only ruler of the Silesian Piasts who had refused to become a Bohemian vassal.
 Nevertheless, upon Bolko's death in 1368, his half was annexed by Emperor Charles IV.
 The town was a center of linen and cloth production.
+The remaining half of the Ścinawa lands fell to Duke Henry V of Iron at Żagań in 1365 and in 1397 was acquired by Duke Konrad II the Gray of Oleśnica.

-As a part of the Bohemian kingdom, the remaining half of the Ścinawa lands fell to Duke Henry V of Iron at Żagań in 1365 and in 1397 was acquired by Duke Konrad II the Gray of Oleśnica.
+With the Lands of the Bohemian Crown, Ścinawa since 1526 belonged to the Habsburg monarchy.
 Under the rule of Duke Frederick II of Legnica, Ścinawa became part of the united duchies of Wołów and Brzeg in 1528.
-With the Lands of the Bohemian Crown, Ścinawa since 1526 belonged to the Habsburg monarchy.
 It was heavily devastated during the Thirty Years' War, when in October 1633 Albrecht von Wallenstein's troops nearby routed a Swedish corps under Jindřich Matyáš Thurn.
+The populace fled to Poland during the war.